jayaemekar/systemdesign/docs/DesigningTwitter.md

 </p>

-Although our expected daily write load is 100 million and read load is 28 billion tweets.
-This means on average our system will receive around 1160 new tweets and 325K read requests per second.
-This traffic will be distributed unevenly throughout the day, though, at peak time we should expect at least a few thousand write requests and around 1M read requests per second.
-We should keep this in mind while designing the architecture of our system.
+Although we anticipate a daily writing load of 100 million tweets and a daily read load of 28 billion.
+This means our system will receive approximately 1160 new tweets and 325K read requests every second on average.
+This traffic will be distributed unevenly throughout the day, but we may expect at least a few thousand write requests and roughly 1 million read requests per second during peak hours.
+This is something we should bear in mind when creating our system's architecture.

-## 6. Database Schema
+### Database Schema
-We need to store data about users, their tweets, their favorite tweets, and people they follow.
+We'll need to keep track of users' tweets, favorite tweets, and people they follow.
 <p align="center">
   <kbd>
   <a href="https://github.com/jayaemekar/systemdesign" target="_blank"><img src="../docs/images/twitter1.JPG">